Symplectic/vivo-harvester-v2/elements-harvester/example-integrations/cron/README.md

 # Cron integration

-If you make use of Cron to schedule regular harvests you need to create a "crontab" to run the appropraite harvests.
+If you make use of Cron to schedule regular harvests you need to create a "crontab" to run the appropriate harvests.
 The *vivo-harvester-cron* file in this directory contains a set of example crontab schedules that you can use.

 **PLEASE NOTE:**
   - *All the schedules in the file are commented out, you will need to remove the # to uncomment the relevant lines when setting up an actual crontab.*